A unified voice for the ore-based metallics industry

 The layout of the hot briquetting plant, which usually includes several lines to suit volume requirements, is designed to maximise plant availability, for example during scheduled maintenance on the machines and the system.
 Innovation and development are key to optimum production of HBI: for example, alternative concepts for briquette cooling are under consideration and larger machines are being designed for more effective handling of the higher output of future direct reduction plants.

-The video links below show the two most modern HBI plants, Metalloinvest's Lebedinsky GOK at Gubkin, Russia and voestalpine Texas at Corpus Christi, Texas, USA.
+The video link below shows a modern HBI plant, voestalpine Texas at Corpus Christi, Texas, USA.

 © 2021 International Iron Metallics Association | powered by blue spark*